mosmn/Notes/sections/theo/sep/design-implementation.md

     - you can write components that link to open source code without having to publish the source of these components.
 3. The BSD license
     - you are not obliged to re-publish any changes or modifications made to open source code.
 You can include the code in proprietary systems that are sold
+    - If you use open-source components, you must acknowledge the original creator of the code.
+The MIT license is a variant of the BSD license with similar conditions.